 Discrimination against Jews has been common in some societies for centuries, but today our attention and efforts must be focused on any and all individuals, organizations and governments that openly express or support anti-Semitic views and actions.

 The targeting of Jews must be stopped.
 I pledge to help combat anti-Semitism.

-Our pledge is based on the definition adopted by the International Holocaust Remembrance Alliance IHRA definition which is agreed to by its 34 member countries and officially adopted by 22 countries and multiple other states, cities and organizations around the world.
+Our pledge is based on the definition adopted by the International Holocaust Remembrance Alliance IHRA definition which is agreed to by its 34 member countries and adopted by 27 countries and multiple other states, cities and organizations around the world.
 The 34 IHRA member countries include many of the largest democracies in the world.